scottd018-demos/terraform-aws-lambda-required-tags/README.md

 operational environments must be able to adapt to changes like requirements for new tags, however it could be adopted to other use cases as well.

+> **WARN:** this is not supported by Red Hat in any way.
+Please use at your own risk.
+This is simply a workaround
+> to allow for day 2 tagging when requirements change.

 ## Architecture